-Inscribed on the family memorial the words dedicated to Hilda
+Inscribed on the family memorial are words dedicated to Hilda:

 “There’s a home for little children above the bright blues.”

-Their memorial is a Celtic cross a symbol of eternity decorated with ivy a symbol of immorality, also of long friendship.
+Their memorial is a Celtic cross a symbol of eternity decorated with ivy, a symbol of immortality, also of long friendship.
 The centre of the cross is the letters IHS Iesus Hominum Salvatore (Jesus Saviour of Mankind).